-This week’s book & craft has been “brewing” for a while… I am not sure why haven’t done it sooner, maybe I thought Red Ted was still too young.
+This week’s book & craft has been “brewing” for a while… We ADORE Toilet Paper Crafts for Kids.
+I am not sure why haven’t done it sooner, maybe I thought Red Ted was still too young.
 Well, he is in terms of crafting, but he isn’t in terms of painting, sticking, helping and of course PLAYING!
 So, we embraced the craft – a great one for children 5yrs+ or with a helping adult!!!
 Red Ted loves the resulting marionettes!!!
 Without a further a do…

 Giraffe’s Can’t Dance, by Giles Andreae.
 Early this week, I already reviewed “Giraffe’s Can’t Dance”.
 Here we have it again: I have to confess to picking this book up, because I like the “format”.
 Our version is a smallish board book.
 I also liked the rhythm and rhyme of the book and Red Ted liked the bright colours.
 Here we have the story of a Gerald the giraffe that is, well, a little clumsy on his feet.
 Each year the jungle holds a jungle dance and Gerald feels left out has he is so “rubbish”.
 Sadly he wanders off… however, a small cricket helps him discover his “inner self”.
 A lesson: we are all good at something, as long as we find the right way for us.
 Hurray!
 Happy Ending.

 Today we are going to make Gerald!
 The materials are very simple!